jklinck/weatherAPP/README.md

-Weather app using the Open Weather API.
+Weather app using the Open Weather API, Google Maps API and the NYT API.
+When a user visits the site it will require them to allow location tracking.
+After they allow location tracking it will show their local weather (where they can toggle between Farenheit and Celcius) and the last ten New York Times articles about their city.